-And the whole time Babe is curled up against my legs, secure in the warmth and safety of my presence.
+And the whole time Bella is curled up against my legs, secure in the warmth and safety of my presence.

-It’s amazing to think that I was once a reporter dashing all over the place, all over the world in fact, with tremendous energy, and garrulous and gregarious to boot.
+It’s amazing to think that I was once a reporter dashing all over the place with tremendous energy, and garrulous and gregarious to boot.

-When I tell Babe this she stares at me with interest with a look that says, Hmmm, that is interesting — I’ve got a few stories myself.
+When I tell Bella this she stares at me with interest with a look that says, Hmmm, that is interesting — I’ve got a few stories myself.

 I’m sure she has.
 Recently, over several nights, I read Shakespeare’s ‘Antony and Cleopatra’ aloud to her.
-She listened intently every night, nodding her head every now and then, her eyes bright with recollection.
+She listened intently, nodding her head every now and then, her eyes bright with recollection.
 Her lips parted more than once as she appeared to mouth the name Tivali.*

-When I got to the final scene of Act 5, where Cleopatra dies from the bite of the poisonous asp, Babe’s look turned almost painfully reflective.
+When I got to the final scene of Act 5, where Cleopatra dies from the bite of a poisonous asp, Bella’s look turned sadly reflective.
 I closed the book and she jumped off the bed.
 Methinks she needed some time alone.